amosbastian/football/README.md

 #### 0.1.1 - 2018-05-14
 ##### Added
-- Initial release - contains functions for each (sub) resource of the football-data API, including filtering.
+- Initial release - contains functions for each (sub) resource of the football-data API, including filtering

+#### 0.2.0 - 2018-06-10
+##### Updated
+- All sub resources are now classes including functions to call retrieve additional information
+- Team related functions can now use the name, shortname or code of the team instead of just its ID
+- Football functions use classes instead
+- Unit tests for each function changed to test respective classes
+##### Added
+- Helper functions for Table and Team classes

 ## License